radian-software/straight.el/README.md

 * `normalize`: verifies that remote URLs are set correctly, that no merge is in progress, that the worktree is clean, and that the primary `:branch` is checked out.
+* `fetch-from-remote`: checks that remote URLs are set correctly, then fetches from the primary remote.
+* `fetch-from-upstream`: checks that remote URLs are set correctly, then fetches from the upstream remote.
+* `merge-from-remote`: performs normalization, then merges from the primary remote into the primary local `:branch`.
+* `merge-from-upstream`: performs normalization, then merges from the upstream remote into the primary local `:branch`.
 * `pull-from-remote`: performs normalization, then pulls from the primary remote and merges with the primary `:branch`.
 * `pull-from-upstream`: performs normalization, then pulls from the